Help & Resources For Illinois Moms

 - Information on how to choose a healthcare provider who has experience in treating perinatal mood disorders if you need one.

-If you would like to have telephone support from one of our volunteers please call us our warmline 1-847 205-4455 and leave a message.
+If you would like to have telephone support from one of our volunteers please call us on 847 205-4455 and leave a message.
 We aim to return calls within 24 hours.

 If you are experiencing an emergency please call 911 or your doctor.

-If you or a family member are experiencing severe symptoms and need to speak to someone in person urgently, the NorthShore University HealthSystem hotline 1-866-364-MOMS (1-866-364-6667) is answered live 24 hours a day, 7 days a week.
+If you or a family member need to speak to someone in person urgently, the NorthShore University HealthSystem hotline 1-866-364-MOMS (1-866-364-6667) is answered live 24 hours a day, 7 days a week.
+They can help you find information on professional resources across the state of IL.

 Other Useful Illinois Resources